Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: Abstract

 \section{Abstract}

-We investigate the effects of weak value amplification on the nonclassical properties of two-mode squeezing vacuum state.
-To show the advantages of the two-mode squeezing vacuum state based post-selective weak measurements, we calculate the quadrature squeezing, second-order cross-correlation function, Cauchy-Schwartz inequality, entanglement between two modes and Einstein--Podolsky--Rosen correlations.
-We found that postselected von Neumann measurement has profound positive effects on the optimization of two-mode squeezing vacuum state.
-It is noticed that the amplification effect of weak value plays a major role in this process.
-It is also demonstrated that in weak measurement regime,as the weak values increase, the nonclassical properties of two-mode squeezing vacuum state such as entanglement and correlations between two modes become more pronounced than those of the original one.
+We investigate the effects of weak value amplification on the nonclassical properties of the two-mode squeezed vacuum state.
+We calculate the quadrature squeezing and second-order cross-correlation functions to demonstrate the advantages of post-selective WMs.
+We also examine the entanglement between the two modes by evaluating various entanglement criteria, including the Cauchy-Schwartz inequality, Hillery-Zubairy correlation, and Einstein-Podolsky-Rosen correlations.
+Our results show that postselected von Neumann measurements significantly optimize the two-mode squeezed vacuum state.
+Notably, the amplification effect of weak values plays a critical role in this process.
+We demonstrated that in the WM regime, as the weak values increase, the nonclassical properties of the two-mode squeezed vacuum state such as entanglement and correlations between the two modes become more pronounced compared to the original state.
+We also propose possible implementation methods for our approach using trapped ion systems and optical platforms.
+Our enhanced two-mode squeezed vacuum state may have potential applications in quantum information processing scenarios, such as single-photon generation, advanced imaging techniques, quantum computation, and long-distance quantum communication.